sirpfaira/bright-minds-backend/README.md

 > On initial cloning of the application you should run a migration to update your database.
 > To run the migration open the "Package manager console" and make sure you are in the root directory of your project not solution folder.
 * Run the command `dotnet ef migrations add Initial`   // Initial is the title of the migration, you can name it appropriately.
-* Run `dotnet-ef database update` to write changes to the database
+* Run `dotnet ef database update` to write changes to the database
 * After creating the migration and updating the database a folder called "Migrations" will be added in the project and a database as well.
 * Whenever you there are changes to the data models in the `DataContext` class run migrations to update your database.